from A Squandered Life / Prologue

 So, what did I do with my life, this blossoming of privilege and grace?

 In short, I squandered it.
 I spent most of it trying to figure out what was going on, and by the time I'd figured some of it out, I didn't have the wherewithal to do anything about it.
 I'd manoeuvred myself into a position of powerless knowingness.
 I think I am not alone in this.
 I think others of my generation feel the same.
 We inherited shares in a planet which we already knew to be heading towards ecological disaster.
 We castigated our fathers for their ineptitudes and undertook to improve things ourselves.

 But slowly we realised our fathers were caught in economic netting, the filaments of which cut into their lives in ways we hadn't been able to see.
-We'd inherited political systems which we blamed our parents for not using properly – only to discover that the real levers of power were in the hands of the economic masters.
+We'd inherited political systems which we blamed our parents for not using properly – only to discover that the real levers of power were elsewhere, in the grasping hands of the economic masters.